script-fu/artbox/content/hub/plugins/folder/Toggle-Paint-Mode.md

 ## Introduction

-This plugin allows the user to toggle the active paint mode to the erase mode.
+This plug-in allows the user to toggle the active paint mode to the erase mode.

-### Plugin Menu Location
+### Plug-in Menu Location

 _Tools -> Paint Tools -> Toggle Paint Erase_

 ### Keyboard Shortcut

 This forces Artbox to save the shortcut for the next session.
-First, search for the plugin name, and assign a shortcut.
+First, search for the plug-in name, and assign a shortcut.

 _Edit -> Keyboard Shortcuts_